giantswarm/rfc/container-registry-configuration/README.md

 #### Decision

-`6.d` is selected.
+`6.c` is selected.

 - Regarding 6.a, we don't want to add another responsility to `cluster-apps-operator`.
 - Regarding 6.b, we want to manage the credentials in our side and to have a full control over them.
-- Regarding 6.c, management of the secrets can be so costly when we need to create the secret in each organization namespace.
-- Regarding 6.d, it is not the ideal solution we want to have since catalog configurations are hard to track.
-Nevertheless, we decided to start with this.
-Since the configurations are passed by the app platform, we can change this in the future without changing anything in cluster-$provider apps and users' inputs.
+- Regarding 6.d, people think catalog configurations are hard to track since there is no references in app CRs.

 ### 7. Configuration interface